Southwest Adds Airline Partnerships, Starting With Icelandair

 Bottom line

 Southwest Airlines is launching airline partnerships as of this year.
-Icelandair is Southwest’s first airline partner, and the plan is for the partnership to kick off as of February 2025 for connections in Baltimore (BWI), followed by Denver (DEN) and Nashville (BNA).
+Icelandair is Southwest’s first airline partner, and that partnership has just kicked off for connections in Baltimore (BWI), with Denver (DEN) and Nashville (BNA) expected to follow soon.

 Ultimately it makes sense for Southwest to find more ways to fill seats, though this isn’t likely to be some cash cow for the airline, especially when you consider that Southwest tends to command more revenue per seat mile than most other carriers with these kinds of arrangements (given all that’s included with Southwest fares).